blastedt/email-clean/README.md

 Replaces the `name`, `username`, `email`, and `password` fields in an arbitrary JSON blob with six asterisks.
 Only the local part of an email is replaced; the domain is left alone.

+## Github Actions

+The tests for this repo are running in Github Actions.
+Select the Actions tab at the top to see the latest build.

 ## Running

 ### Build